shilangyu/uni-notes/semester_7/algorithms_and_computability/algorithms.md

 1. TSP $\in NP$

-A non-deterministic algorithm guesses a permutation of vertices and checks in polynomial time if the sum weights of the corresponding Hamiltonian cycle is $\le b$.
+A non-deterministic algorithm guesses a permutation of vertices and checks in polynomial time if the sum of weights of the corresponding Hamiltonian cycle is $\le b$.

 2. restriction: if $w(e) \in \{1, n+1\}$ for every $e \in E$ and $b = n$ then we obtain HC problem